expo/expo/docs/versions/unversioned/sdk/constants.md

 The [device year class](https://github.com/facebook/device-year-class) of this device.

+### `Expo.Constants.getWebViewUserAgentAsync()`

+Gets the user agent string which would be included in requests sent by a web view running on this device.
+This is probably not the same user agent you might be providing in your JS `fetch` requests.

 ### `Expo.Constants.isDevice`

 `true` if the app is running on a device, `false` if running in a simulator or emulator.